-The companion series to ABC’s reality dating competition show The Bachelor, The Bachelorette premiered in 2003 with Bachelor runner-up Trista Rehn as the first lucky woman vying for the affections of 25 male suitors.
-During filming, the men live together in a Los Angeles area mansion and go on a series of dates alone or in groups.
-At the conclusion of each episode, a rose ceremony is held by host Chris Harrison, and one or more men are eliminated.
+The Bachelorette premiered in 2003 with Bachelor runner-up Trista Sutter (née Rehn) as the first woman to lead the Bachelor spinoff and find love with one of 25 male suitors.
+During filming, the men live together in a Los Angeles-area mansion and go on a series of dates — alone or in groups — hoping to form a connection with the Bachelorette.
+Following the dates, a rose ceremony takes place eliminating one or more men.

 The series aired consistently for three years in a row, going on a three-year hiatus in 2005.
 The show picked back up in May 2008 and has been a constant presence on ABC ever since.

 History was made in 2017 when Rachel Lindsay was named the season 13 Bachelorette, becoming the first Black lead of the franchise.